jhocast/Cybersecurity/README.md

 [Network Diagram:](./images/Network%20Diagram%20(1).pdf)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook yml file may be used to install only certain pieces of it, such as Filebeat.

 [filebeat Playbook:](filebeat-playbook.yml)